mehulkumarwani-bits/ml-assignment-2/README.md

 | Random Forest (Ensemble) |   0.9561 | 0.9939 |    0.9589 | 0.9722 | 0.9655 | 0.9054 |
 | XGBoost (Ensemble)       |   0.9561 | 0.9901 |    0.9467 | 0.9861 | 0.9660 | 0.9058 |

-Values are rounded to 4 decimal places for readability.

 ## Observations

 Observations on the performance of each model on the chosen dataset as below: